-Through the preparation of SDC Library's for Life Strategic Plan 2008 - 2018 the current level of utilisation and capacity of Libraries in the district has been analysed.
-The NZ Library standard guides what floor areas should be applied per head of population in New Zealand.
+.The NZ Library standard guides what floor areas should be applied per head of population in New Zealand.
 The standard states that for every 3,000 head of population 210 square metres in floor area should be provided to meet the population catchments numbers.
 The table below indicates the current capacity measured against the national standard.

 Library Estimated Current Population Catchment Required Building size @ 210m2 per 3,000 head of popn Actual library size (m2) Issue/Action Darfield 11,811 826 700 Close to capacity requirements - Building remodelled & extended in 2009/10.
 Leeston 9,378 656 650 Meets capacity - Building remodelled for Library purposes in 2008/09.
-New facility planned for 2022/23 due to weather tightness and earthquake prone areas within existing building at least 600m2 plus additional community centre space Lincoln 19,291 1,350 700 Facility constructed and opened 2014 (designed to enable future extension).
-It is possible that some of the catchment that could utilise Lincoln Library also utilise the adjacent Christchurch City Library facilities.
-Rolleston 30,989 2,169 2,200 Te Ara Ātea will open in October 2021
+Whata Rau planned for 2024/25 at least 600m2 plus additional community centre space Lincoln 19,291 1,350 700 Facility constructed and opened 2014 (designed to enable future extension).
+This building is at capacity especially with the proposed development in Lincoln and surrounds.
+Rolleston 30,989 2,169 2,200 Te Ara Ātea opened October 2021